 There is no money in the world you could ask to make you want to continue the relationship.
 The extra time you are spending with this client or thinking about this client could be made up elsewhere.

 Not only that, but you would feel better and get more done in less time.
-You will have to learn how to fire someone nicely to earn what you deserve.
+You will have to learn how to get rid of an employee nicely to earn what you deserve.

 You keep on recommending things to the client but they don’t listen.
 You wonder how to answer the questions.
 Or questions you on every item on the to-do list.